Kanban card

 8

-Please honor these limits when filling out your task cards - exceeding them will result with failure to save the card changes.
+Please honor these limits when filling out your task cards—going over them will prevent your changes from being saved.